-After obtaining your informed written consent, the district may proceed with conducting the initial evaluation.
+After obtaining your informed written consent, the district may proceed with its initial evaluation.
 The evaluation process must be completed within 35 school days after the district receives your consent.
 The evaluation must be comprehensive and must address all areas of a suspected disability, including those areas which may or may not be directly related to the suspected eligibility category included in the referral.
-(Learn more about the initial evaluations in the Evaluations section.)
+(Learn more about initial evaluations in the Evaluations section.)

 Your student’s eligibility for special education is discussed.